jtauber/ryland/examples/example-10/README.md

-# Example 09
+# Example 10

-This example is similar to Example 08 but supports overriding the template and the url in the frontmatter.
+This example is similar to Example 08 but demonstrates the use of excerpts and pagination.

 ```sh
 # in a virtual env with Ryland installed